darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn.md

 : Click on the image canvas to define the position of the line that defines 50% opacity.
 Dotted lines indicate the distance beyond which the opacity is 100% and 0%.
 Between these dotted lines the opacity changes linearly.

 : The line has two anchor nodes which you can drag to change the rotation of the gradient.
+You can also set the rotation angle when placing the gradient shape by clicking and dragging to place the shape.

 : Gradient lines can also be curved by scrolling close to the center line.
 This can be useful to counteract the distortion caused by the [_lens correction_](../../../module-reference/processing-modules/lens-correction.md) module.